 - Tobacco companies

 - Automobile companies

-This policy is intended to insure that BCAction is independent from outside influences in the pursuit of its mission.
-This policy does not require BCAction to conduct an independent investigation or conduct exhaustive research of every corporation that provides a financial donation or whose employees serve on the Board of Directors.
+This policy is intended to ensure that BCAction is independent from outside influences in the pursuit of its mission.
+This policy does not require BCAction to conduct an independent investigation or conduct exhaustive research of every corporation that provides a financial donation or whose employees, contractors, or other representatives serve on the Board of Directors.